PhD Program

 MOVES Doctor of Philosophy (Ph.D.)
 Policies

-The Modeling, Virtual Environments and Simulation (MOVES) Academic Program of the Naval Postgraduate School provides the Ph.D. student both fundamental and specialized courses in applied simulation technology, combat models and systems, virtual and augmented reality technology, and the application of quantitative analyses to training and simulation technology.
-Areas of special strength amongst the MOVES Academic Faculty are combat modeling and analysis, networked and Web-based visual simulation, agents and cognitive modeling, virtual and augmented reality, training systems and human factors, and discrete-event simulation.
+The Modeling, Virtual Environments and Simulation (MOVES) Academic Program of the Naval Postgraduate School provides the Ph.D. student both fundamental and specialized courses in applied simulation technology, combat models and systems, virtual and augmented reality technology, and the application of quantitative analyses to training and simulation technology

 1. Certified transcripts of all courses taken at the university level, including both undergraduate and graduate courses.
-Students from educational institutions other than NPS must include the results of a recent Graduate Record Examination (GRE) general test.
+An official copy of the results of a recent Graduate Record Examination (GRE) general test.
 International students who are not native speakers of English must also provide scores on the Test of English as a Foreign Language (TOEFL) examination.

-2. Each applicant is requested to provide a 2-4 page letter describing their motivations, preparations, and career objectives for getting a MOVES Ph.D.
-How will your efforts make a difference?
-Experience has shown that such an essay assists applicants in preparing for Ph.D. work, and assists faculty in providing counsel and guidance on how to best proceed.
+2. Each applicant is requested to provide a 2–4-page letter describing their motivations, preparations, and career objectives for getting a MOVES Ph.D.
+What practical M&S experiences have you had and how do you expect that your efforts will make a difference?
+Experience has shown that such an essay assists applicants in preparing for Ph.D. work and assists faculty in providing counsel and guidance on how to best proceed.

-3. Since the Ph.D. is a research degree, applicants must also include material demonstrating an ability to perform research, such as a master’s thesis and research papers.
-Reference letters are helpful only if the writer can report direct knowledge of the candidate’s technical and research abilities.
+3. Since the Ph.D. is a research degree, applicants must also include material demonstrating an ability to perform research, such as a master's thesis and/or research papers.

 The MOVES Ph.D. program committee will evaluate each applicant to gauge the minimum amount of time they may need to complete the program.
 Admitted Ph.D. students may begin in any quarter.
-Admitted students receive faculty guidance regarding courses and areas of study deserving their special focus and attention.
+However, given the MOVES course schedule, it is advantageous to being in the summer quarter (beginning in July) if possible.

-The Ph.D. degree requires the equivalent of at least three academic years of study beyond the baccalaureate level (some of which may be for another post-baccalaureate degree), with at least one academic year (or its equivalent) being spent in residence at NPS.
+The Ph.D. degree requires the equivalent of at least three academic years of study beyond the Master’s level, with at least one academic year (or its equivalent) being spent in residence at NPS.

 Each student must complete the following milestones, which are detailed in the corresponding sections of this document:

 • Q1.
-MOVES alumni refresher or MOVES-master's parity, pick 3 topics for written exam, look at schedule of offered courses and prepare a thorough study plan, meet with all MOVES faculty, and meet other MOVES students with similar interests.
+MOVES Parity initial assessment, pick 3 topics for written exam, define program of study, meet with MOVES faculty, and meet other MOVES students with similar interests.
+Start work on foundations document.

 • Q5-Q6.
-Prepare for oral examination, prepare dissertation proposal, identify committee members, pass oral examination, and formally designate committee members.
-The committee reviews and approves the dissertation proposal, and then proposes Advancement to Candidacy for approval by Academic Council.
+Prepare for oral qualifying examination, prepare dissertation proposal, identify dissertation committee members, pass oral qualifying examination, and formally designate committee members.
+The committee reviews and approves the dissertation proposal and then proposes Advancement to Candidacy for approval by the Academic Council.

 • Q7-12.
 Conduct doctoral research, write dissertation, successfully defend the dissertation, and publish the dissertation.
 It is important and recommended to publish one or more journal articles describing your work promptly, so that relevant scientific communities of interest know about your results.